-There are two varieties of the herb savory to choose from: summer savory—a fast growing annual plant, and winter savory—a shrubby perennial.
+There are two varieties of the herb called savory to choose from: summer savory—a fast-growing annual plant, and winter savory—a shrubby perennial.

 Both savories have a bit of a peppery bite.
 Summer savory has a flavor reminiscent of thyme, mint, and marjoram.
 It is more subtle than winter savory.
 Winter savory is more pungent with a flavor of sage and pine.

 Use annual summer savory to flavor meat, fish, eggs, soup, beans, peas, and lentils.
 Finely chop summer savory to season omelets, scrambled eggs, and deviled eggs.